 Thereafter, to this date the metal pot is kept chained in the temple.
 The priest was also told not to put anything in the metal pot and to keep it empty for a good fortune.

 There is also a mysterious Shivlinga just near the temple close to the river Pabbar.
-This ling surfaced from the sand and since then has been worshipped by the local people.
+This ling surfaced from the sand and since then has been worshiped by the local people.

 So, this interesting lore goes this way, and excites the devotees to have a glimpse of that mysterious pot and the Shivlinga during their visit to the shrine.
 Hatkoti is a beautiful valley where at present a dam is being constructed on the river Pabbar.